zenotech/netcdf-c/docs/compression.md

    Typically, the flag *-DCMAKE_PREFIX_PATH=...* is used to specify these libraries.

-If *-DCOMPRESSION* is not specified, then the set of all known filters will be used as the default.
+If *-DCOMPRESSION* is not specified, then it defaults to zip only.